Prestwick Golf Club

-There are just simply so many good holes at Prestwick, A lot of holes have changed over the years which we are not usually keen on but Prestwick offers so much we actually are fine with that here.
+There are just so many good holes at Prestwick, A lot of holes have changed over the years we are not usually keen on, but Prestwick offers so much we actually are fine with that here.
 The only hole remaining one untouched is the course’s best.

 The original Alps hole 17th.
-A blind approach over the Alps dune over the massive Sahara bunker fronting the green is one of the greatest shots in golf.
+A blind approach over the Alps dune over the massive Sahara bunker fronting the green is one of golf’s greatest shots.

 This is the oldest existing golf hole in Championship Golf and one to cherish.